Devansh1974/Job-Application-Form/README.md

-# Job-Application-Form
+# Job-Application-Form  {Responsive}

-This project is a modern and responsive **Job Application Form** created with **HTML** and **CSS**.
+This project is a modern and responsive **Job Application Form** that is Responsive for all devices created with **HTML** and **CSS**.
 It is designed to be user-friendly and visually appealing, making it suitable for use on personal or professional websites.

 ## Features